 - if the company is not carrying on a management services trade then the refund is taxable as miscellaneous income or as a post cessation receipt.

 The relative size of the receipt in comparison to the service provided does not affect whether or not it is taxable if the facts show that it was received by that company by reason of it having provided a service.
 If the company asserts that there was some other reason for receiving the refund you need to establish what that was.
-Refer any case of doubt or difficulty to CTISA using the Technical Help on the left side bar.
+Refer any case of doubt or difficulty to Business Profits.

 If a company receives a refund of a sum originally paid as VAT as a result of having provided a service then the fact that it is taxable on sums that would not have been taxable in the hands of the original trader (such as expenditure originally disallowed as a trading expense for direct tax purposes either because it was a capital payment or it was a payment disallowed by statute) is irrelevant.
 This is because the refund is taxable as a reward for the provision of service and not as a refund as such.